NicholasStambaugh/Scalable-SocialMedia-Framework-TS-Flask/README.md

 # Scalable Web Platform Framework 1.0

-This is an open-source codebase for social media-esque UX developed to be extremely scalable, using TypeScript, React, and Flask.
+This is an open-source codebase for social media-esque UX developed to be extremely scalable, using `TypeScript`, `React`, and `Flask`.

 It serves as a collaborative platform for sharing and discussing books, movies, and music.
 The application includes user authentication, item sharing with comments and likes, real-time updates, and a responsive UI.

 It also implements robust error handling, validation, and an admin panel for moderation.
 The app is deployed on a server or cloud platform.

 ## Tech Stack

-- Frontend: TypeScript, React, HTML, CSS
+- Frontend: `TypeScript`, `React`, `HTML`, `CSS`
-- Backend: Python, Flask
+- Backend: `Python`, `Flask`
-- Database: PostgreSQL or MySQL
+- Database: `PostgreSQL` or `MySQL`
-- Real-time Updates: WebSocket (e.g., Socket.IO)
+- Real-time Updates: `WebSocket` (e.g., `Socket.IO`)
-- Version Control: Git
+- Version Control: `Git`

 ## File Structure